biometricITC/cPP-biometrics/4_Methodology/BS SD.md

 In any case, the evaluator shall determine that the TOE doesn’t transmit any plaintext biometric data outside the security boundary of the SEE.

-#### Relationship of the evaluation activity to SFRs, SARs, and other EAs
+#### 2\) Relationship of the EA to SFRs, SARs, and other EAs

-This EA is related to FPT\_BDP\_EXT.2.
-There is no dependency to other EAs defined in this SD.
+This EA is created from FPT\_BDP\_EXT.2 and defines activities the evaluator shall perform to examine whether the TOE meets FPT\_BDP\_EXT.2 or not.

+The evaluator shall perform the EAs for FPT\_BDP\_EXT.1 first to confirm the TSF processes any plaintext biometric data within the security boundary of the secure execution environment.

-#### Tool types required to perform the activity
+#### 3\) Tool types required to perform the EA

 No tool is required for this EA.

-#### Required input from the developer or other entities
+#### 4\) Required input from the developer or other entities

 Following input is required from the developer.